-Design Technology at Cashes Green
+Design and Technology at Cashes Green

 Design and Technology is important because it gives our children a chance to be imaginative and creative, providing them with hands on, practical experiences and vital life-skills such as cooking.
 Through refining products, our children are encouraged to take risks and try new things, practising patience, resilience and problem solving.

-Link to EYFS framework (we are an early adopter school)
+Link to EYFS framework

 Link to National Curriculum Programme of Study for KS1 and KS2

-Our Key Skills
+Our Key Knowledge and Skills

 Structures and Mechanisms and Food